thomashoneyman/purescript-halogen-realworld/README.md

 If you have found this repository and the guide useful, please consider [becoming a sponsor](https://github.com/sponsors/thomashoneyman)!

+# ⚠️ Upstream Maintenance Notice (Spring 2025)

+This repository provides a purescript frontend that was intended to point to a spec-compliant, public, RealWorld backend.

+However, the upstream RealWorld project is [no longer maintained](https://github.com/gothinkster/realworld/issues/1611) and the public API service implementing the RealWorld spec is no longer operational.
+The instructions below _will not work_ by default.

+If you wish to proceed, you will need to work out another option for accessing a RealWorld API (such as self-hosting locally).
+There is a list of pre-written backends [here](codebase) (including in Haskell).

 ## Installation

 First, clone the repository: